spiral/docs/templater/basics.md

 }
 ```

-> Interesting side effect of using cache dependencies to switch layouts, that such switch will happen on compilation stage, as result you will get different template cache versions for different values of `websiteLayout` method.
-We can always go into "application/runtime/cache/views" folder and locate two diffent files related to our page.
+> An interesting side effect of using cache dependencies to switch layouts is that this switch will happen during the compilation stage.
+As a result, you will get a different template cache versions for different values of the `websiteLayout` method.
+We can always go into the "application/runtime/cache/views" folder and locate the two different files related to our page.

 ```html
 <!DOCTYPE html>